 Open access is also a requirement of many funding agencies, including the Tri-Agency.

 Publish in an Open Access Journal

-To explore peer-reviewed OA journals covering all subjects, visit the Directory of Open Access Journals.
+To explore peer-reviewed open access journals covering all subjects, many without any fees, visit the Directory of Open Access Journals (DOAJ).

 Find an Open Access Book Publisher

 Academic presses are increasingly embracing open access publishing models.
 To explore existing options, visit Publishers of OA Books.